2020 Policy Goals

 Goal 2: Build a strong infrastructure to support quality targeted home visiting programs and services

 Increase flexibility and access to targeted home visiting programs.
-Increase flexibility in the types of home visiting programs eligible to apply for home visiting funding at Minnesota Department of Health.
+Increase flexibility in the types of home visiting programs eligible to apply for home visiting funding at MDH, DHS and/or MDE.
 Increase flexibility in the types of programs eligible to access state funding, and/or increase flexibility in eligibility of families receiving services to ensure racially, ethnically and geographically diverse programs and delivery systems are available to best meet the needs of families with complex needs.
 Continue to promote and support collaboration and coordination among service providers.

 2019 Legislative Session

 Governor-elect Waltz and Lt.
 Governor-elect Flanagan are sworn into office January 7, 2019.
 The 2019 Legislative Session is scheduled to begin January 8, 2019.
 Minnesota is the only state in the nation with a divided government in 2019.
 The Minnesota Senate is led by the Republican party and the Minnesota House of Representatives is led by the Democratic party.
 Senator Paul Gazelka will retain his position asSenate Majority Leader and Rep. Melissa Hortman will be Speaker of the House (only the third woman in MN to hold this position).

 House of Representatives Committee Assignments

 Rep. Tina Liebling, Chair of Health and Human Services Finance